-Let’s give you some explanations.
+Let’s give you some explanations!

-When you heat water up and reach the boiling temperature (100 °C/212 °F at normal pressure) water turns from a liquid state to a gaseous state, resulting in water vapor.
+When you heat water up and reach the boiling temperature (100 °C/212 °F at normal pressure), water turns from a liquid to a gaseous state, resulting in steam.
 It only requires for this steam to cool down slightly for some of the water molecules to condensate.
 They form droplets which remain dispersed in the steam: this is the humid steam.

 Once a sufficient quantity of energy has been absorbed, some of the molecules vaporizes.
 The steam escaping from the spout of the kettle is the sign of a heat loss, the dry water steam loses some of its energy when it gets in contact with the ambient air, colder.
 It then becomes humid steam, because it contains a mixture of water in a liquid state (the small droplets) and in a gaseous state (the vapour).